 Running anti-malware scan on the affected computer can instantly remove components installed by Fake Google Chrome Update.
 However, there is no guarantee that this will check and fix existing problems on all Internet browsers.

-If you did not get rid of Fake Google Chrome Update using this virus scan, please check the manual removal instructions below as outlined below.
+If you did not get rid of Fake Google Chrome Update using this virus scan, please check the manual removal instructions below.
 Restoring Windows to previous state prior to the infection may also be the solution.

 1. Click on the button to start downloading our recommended anti-malware tool.
 Save it to an accessible location inside your hard drive or clean USB drive if you are downloading from a different PC.